Shape the future of software operations and make your voice heard by taking the 2023 State of DevOps survey.

 apache_error /etc/google-fluentd/config.d/apache.conf

-To enable structured logging, you must change the default configuration of the Logging agent when installing or reinstalling it.
+To enable structured logging, you must change the default configuration of the legacy Logging agent when installing or reinstalling it.
 Enabling structured logging replaces the previously listed configuration files but doesn't change the operation of the agent itself.

 When you enable structured logging, the listed logs are converted to log entries with different formats than they had before you enabled structured logs.
 If the logs are being routed to destinations outside of Logging, the change could affect any post-processing applications.
 For example, if routing logs to BigQuery, BigQuery rejects the new log entries for the remainder of the day as having an incorrect schema.

-For instructions on installing the Logging agent and enabling structured logging, refer to Installing the Logging agent.
+For instructions on installing the legacy Logging agent and enabling structured logging, refer to Installing the Logging agent.

-You can find the Logging agent configuration files at /etc/google-fluentd/config.d/, which should now include the Standard parsers enabled by default.
+You can find the legacy Logging agent configuration files at /etc/google-fluentd/config.d/, which should now include the Standard parsers enabled by default.

-Configure Apache access log format
+Logging agent: configure Apache access log format

 {